CAC Payback Calculator

 Why is gross margin important in CAC payback calculation?

-Gross margin adjustment ensures you only count the profit from revenue, not the full dollar.
-A $250 ARPA at 75% GM only contributes $187.50/month toward recovering CAC.
-Without this adjustment, payback appears shorter than it really is — a common mistake in founder financial models.
+Gross margin adjustment ensures you only count the profit from each dollar of revenue, not the full dollar.
+A company earning $250/month ARPA with 75% gross margin only contributes $187.50/month toward recovering CAC — not $250.
+Without the gross margin adjustment, CAC payback appears shorter than it really is.
+This matters especially for low-margin SaaS where hosting and support costs are high.

 Related Tools